sudorandom/kmcd.dev/content/posts/2026/google-protobuf-value-considered-harmful/index.md

 ## Conclusion

 I started this process with some incredibly wrong assumptions.
 I fully expected `google.protobuf.Value` to be comparable to or even more efficient than raw JSON.
 After all, it's Protobuf.
 But I was wrong.
-The speed and compactness of Protocol Buffers are not magic.
-They are directly bought with the strict constraints of ahead-of-time, statically compiled schemas.
-The moment you strip away those schemas and adopt unstructured types like `google.protobuf.Value` or `google.protobuf.Struct`, you forfeit all of those structural advantages.
+Ultimately, Protobuf’s performance advantage is not magic—it is directly bought with compile-time schema knowledge.
+Statically compiled schemas are Protobuf's primary optimization lever.
+Removing this schema information removes that lever.
+It is not a matter of poor implementation of the Well-Known Types; it is a fundamental architectural constraint.
+The moment you adopt unstructured types like `google.protobuf.Value` or `google.protobuf.Struct`, you forfeit those structural optimizations.
 Instead, you reintroduce key-name serialization, discard varint compression, and incur significant heap allocation overhead.

 If you need high performance, stick to statically typed fields in your Protobuf definitions.
-If you absolutely need dynamic fields, packaging raw JSON inside a standard string or bytes field is far more efficient than using `google.protobuf.Value`.
+If you absolutely need dynamic fields, and intermediate services do not need to inspect the payload, packaging raw JSON inside a standard string or bytes field is often more efficient on high-throughput transport paths than decoding into `google.protobuf.Value`.
 Avoiding dynamic fields on performance-critical paths saves a lot of CPU and memory, letting your services deliver the speed that Protobuf is famous for.